 This AC provides guidance to assist operators, flight crews and flight attendants in transitioning from the paper products in a traditional flight bag to an electronic format.
-This AC provides specific guidance material for certain EFB applications, and establishes guidance for operational use of EFBs and C-EFBs by crew members.
-Use this AC in combination with other material contained in current Communication, Navigation, and Surveillance (CNS) ACs or other relevant guidance material.
+It provides specific guidance material for certain EFB applications, and establishes guidance for operational use of EFBs and C-EFBs by crew members.
+It should be used in combination with other material contained in current Communication, Navigation, and Surveillance (CNS) ACs or other relevant guidance material.
 This AC does not supersede existing operational guidance material.